pouriya/director/README.md

 * You can define your own database for keeping children by implementing `director_table` behaviour.
 Also some test cases are ready for testing your module.
 * Understandable debug output for every operation.

 All features not listed here.
 For more info see Guide and examples.
-For contributing see `CONTRIBUTING.md` file.
+For contributing see [`CONTRIBUTING.md`](CONTRIBUTING.md) file.

-## Guide
+## How to use?
  Since **Director** is an Erlang behaviour; So before explaining its workflow, I'll explain that "What a behaviour is?" for newbies.
 > In Erlang, a behaviour is a design pattern implemented in a module/library.
 It provides functionality in a fashion similar to inheritance in object-oriented programming.
 A number of functions called callback-functions must be defined for each behavior to work in a module called callback-module.